Halifax Tool Library: Collections

 The tool library adapted Share Starter's free "Tool Library Starter Kit" which includes start up guidelines, frequently asked questions, and sample documents.
 The library uses "Local Tools" from "myTurn.com, PBC", a web-based inventory management system to track tool library members and to automatically display the tool availability online.

 The library has 1999 specialized tools from power drills, ladders and scaffolding, and pressure washers to loan to community members with all skill levels welcomed.
 The inventory of equipment includes automotive, bike, carpentry and woodworking, electrical and soldering, home maintenance, metalworking, plumbing, remodeling, sustainable living, and yard and garden.
 The types of equipment include: sensors, serving, hand tools, and power tools.

 Training

 The Halifax Tool Library offers affordable workshops open both to Tool Library members and the public on tool related skills and projects.
-In the Intro to Tools workshop, participants built a planter box; while in Routers 101, attendees created a cutting board and most recently we had a work shop for women, DIH (do it herself) where they learned tool literacy and how to make wooden crates.
+In the Intro to Tools workshop, participants built a planter box; while in Routers 101, attendees created a cutting board and most recently they had a work shop for women, DIH (do it herself) where they learned tool literacy and how to make wooden crates.